New Single: 'Melt Away'

 2018 - The Joke's On Us (LP, Combat Records/Regurgitation Records)

-RECENT TOUR DATES:
+PAST TOUR DATES:

 "I guess maybe this isn’t metal, but it’s a shitload of fun.
 What these guys have going for them is a genuine knack for punching out some fucking infectious mosh-worthy riffs, one after another.
 They’ve got punk energy, barroom raucousness, and a talented vocalist, and you might get wasted just from listening to them."